 Amist the cobwebs and distictively unpleasant smell, I saw 500 sq feet of potential!
 Our house is 3 bedroom and I wanted a 4th bedroom since we have company frequently.
 I also wanted a space to watch TV and a place for our office.
 We began designing the layout.
 Over the early days of the reno, our layout change a bit but in the end we were able to fit all our wishes into this rectangular box!

 My ingenious husband decided to build the floor of the garage higher to match the rest of the house.
 The garage floor was a couple steps lower then the entry way.
 At the time I didn’t think this amount of lumber and work was worth it, but I’m so happy he insisted on it!
 Our #1 goal was to make this area look like had always been, and have it flow seamlessly with the rest of the house.
 I should add my sweet hubby is NOT a house builder.
 He actually owns an auto repair shop so he’s used to fixing things, just on a smaller scale.
+Most of this reno consisted of him researching and learning along the way.
+After 10 months of hard work, I think he could tackle pretty much anything house related!

 This is the new entry way into what used to be our garage!
 His floor building abilities are top notch!